Martoko/MonsterMaze/README.md

 #### Linux

-Run "rake build_ruby" to gather the source code and images in "bin/ruby".
+Run "rake build_src" to gather the source code and images in "bin/ruby".